stanfordpython/course-reader/2-python-basics.md

 print("Parth is a " + str(score) + "/10 person.")  # => Parth is a 10/10 person.
 ```

-Pytho also supports C-style string formatting - this is definitely an improvement from using the `+` operator for everything, but can get somewhat unwieldy, especially since, relative to most of the rest of Python, the C-string formatting operators are less human-readable, and less intuitive to many students.
+Python also supports C-style string formatting - this is definitely an improvement from using the `+` operator for everything, but can get somewhat unwieldy, especially since, relative to most of the rest of Python, the C-string formatting operators are less human-readable, and less intuitive to many students.

 ```python
 print("Parth is a %d/10 person" % (10))                   # => Parth is a 10/10 person.